hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Added support for tab completion of predefined parts of the : commands (i.e explicit commands of the program).
 Also shows hint for parts that user has to specify.

-TODO:LATER: cell address ranges as lists for python functions.
+DONE: cell address ranges as lists, if found as argument to python functions.

 TODO:LATER: Date related functions